countertenor/mozart/README.md

 ## What is mozart?

-Mozart is a simple drop-in (no go-coding required) utility to attach a CLI and a UI to your scripts, making your independent, messy bunch of scripts into a well defined, orchestrated program complete with a CLI and UI!
+Mozart is a simple drop-in (no go-coding required) utility to orchestrate and attach a CLI and a UI to your scripts, making your independent, messy bunch of scripts into a well defined, orchestrated program complete with a CLI and UI!

+**Within minutes**, instead of having hundreds of different scripts, you can have a **single binary**, complete with a CLI and a UI, which includes all those scripts.
+All you need to do is to drop the scripts into a folder structure (explained below).
+That's it!

-**Note:** No Golang code changes required, it is a simple drop-in type utility for your scripts.
+**Note:** No code changes required, it is a simple drop-in type utility for your scripts.

+## What mozart is not

+Mozart is **NOT** a replacement for tools like Ansible or Chef, it is not that mature (yet).
+Instead, think of Mozart as a simple utility to manage a bunch of scripts.

+If you have a bunch of scripts lying about which you use to test out a particular component - think of Mozart.

+If you have a bunch of scripts which let you deploy a particular program on some remote server - think of Mozart.

 ## Table of Contents